Division of Unemployment Insurance

 Debit card for unemployment insurance benefits is available.
 Enroll for a Debit Card

 You may choose to file your new or reopened claim for unemployment insurance benefits online instead of reporting to an unemployment insurance local office to file your claim.
 File Online

 The ability to repay your UI overpayment online is now available.
 Make a Payment

 If you are aware of someone fraudulently collecting unemployment insurance benefits, please call the Unemployment Insurance Fraud Hotline at (302) 761-8397 or (302) 761-8384.
 More Information »

-Effective August 1, 2011, there are new identification requirements when requesting unemployment insurance program services at the division's four local offices.
-See the new ID requirements.
+There are identification requirements when requesting unemployment insurance program services.
+See the ID requirements.

 Reporting Wages When Collecting Unemployment Insurance Benefits

 Wages must be reported on your weekly pay authorization form or during your weekly call to "TeleBenefits".
 See the requirements for reporting wages and the penalties for not doing so.